freenas/freenas-docs/userguide/plugins.rst

    default gateway address and/or DNS server address in :menuselection:`Network --> Global Configuration`.

-Highlight the plugin you would like to install, click its :guilabel:`Install` button, then click :guilabel:`OK`.
+Highlight the plugin to install, click :guilabel:`Install`, then click :guilabel:`OK`.
 In the example shown in
 :numref:`Figure %s <installing_plugin_fig>`,
 SABnzbd is selected for installation.